Pour cost · Bar program · Beverage · Operations

 How to Calculate Pour Cost (And Why 20% Is the Wrong Target)

 The first beverage director I worked under handed me a clipboard one Sunday and said “the target is 20%.”
 Six months later I figured out the target was wrong.
 Not 20% specifically.
-The idea that one number could measure a bar program with beer, wine, and spirits all priced differently and pouring differently.
+The whole idea that one number could measure a bar program with beer, wine, and spirits all priced differently and pouring differently was the part that was off.

-This is the version of pour cost I wish somebody had explained the first time I set a target.
+This is the version of pour cost I wish somebody had explained to me the first time I set a target.

 The formulas #

-There are two pour cost formulas.
-Operators use them interchangeably and confuse themselves.
+There are two pour cost formulas, and most operators use them interchangeably and confuse themselves.

 Aggregate pour cost: